braze-inc/braze-docs/_docs/_hidden/private_betas/ios_sdk_integration.md

 ##### Forward Push Notification Methods

-Next, you must forward the system push notifications methods from `AppDelegate.swift` to `BrazeManager.swift` to be handled by the Braze iOS SDK.
+Next, forward the system push notifications methods from `AppDelegate.swift` to `BrazeManager.swift` to be handled by the Braze iOS SDK.

 ###### Step 1: Create Extension for Push Notificiation Code